Skip to main content

 Planting the “Right Tree” in the “Right Place” will help you avoid future trimming or removal.
 You’ll also do your part to prevent avoidable power outages for years to come.
 Here are three steps to smart planting:

-Our Commitment to Tree Health 1.
-Plant The Right Tree
+1. Plant The Right Tree

 Trees come in all shapes and sizes, with varying root structures.
 Many change drastically over their lifetime.
 That’s why choosing the right tree is important.
 Especially in planning for future growth.
 For a list of recommended trees for your region, please visit the University of Florida’s “Trees and Power Lines” website.